wiebetimmers/thesis_project/README.md

 main.ipynb includes 3 experiments so far:
 - Baseline RNN, with full backpropagation
 - Reservoir RNN, only output is trained, no evolutionairy optimization is used
-- Reservoir RNN with evolution optimization: the output is trained for x amount of epochs, after that the EA is used to optimize either accuracy or loss
+- Reservoir RNN with evolution optimization: the output is trained for x amount of epochs, after that the EA is used to optimize either accuracy or loss  -> we only plot the best performing model in the population afterwards.

 ### Still working on: